Effect of gas flow on electronic transport in a DNA-decorated carbon nanotube: Tight-binding model and nonequilibrium Green's function

-The operational principle of the model is based on the changes in the electrical properties due to DNA bases and gas molecules adsorbed on the SWCN surface.
-Initially, the DNA sequence is applied on the SWCN, e.g., the cytosine base attaches to the carbon atom $B_1$ and thymine base attaches to $A_2$ and so on.
-When the gas is exposed to the sensor for duration of 50 s then at time $\bar{t}_1$ s the gas molecule interacts with cytosine base through vdW forces and/or mutual polarization \cite{6,10}.
+The operational principle of the model is based on the changes in its electrical properties due to DNA bases and gas molecules adsorbed on the SWNT surface.
+Initially, the DNA sequence is applied on the SWNT, e.g., the cytosine base attaches to the carbon atom $B_1$ and thymine base attaches to $A_2$ and so on.
+When the gas is exposed to the sensor for a duration of 50 s, then at time $\bar{t}_1$ s the gas molecule interacts with the cytosine base through vdW forces and/or mutual polarization \cite{27}.
 As a result, the electron hops from the $\pi$ orbital of one carbon atom $A_1$ to the neighboring carbon atom $B_1$ and the tunnelling of the electron from $A_1$ to $B_1$ is an elastic process with the corresponding integral referred to as the hopping integral $\gamma_{11}(\bar{t}_1)$.
-Then, the electron hops from $B_1$ to $A_2$ with the hopping integral $\gamma_{12}(\bar{t}_1)$, and from $A_2$ to $B_2$ with $\gamma_{22}(\bar{t}_1)=\gamma_0$, where $\gamma_0$ is the hopping integral without the gas and DNA.
+Then, the electron hops from $B_1$ to $A_2$ with the hopping integral $\gamma_{12}(\bar{t}_1)$, and from $A_2$ to $B_2$ with $\gamma_{22}(\bar{t}_1)=\gamma_0$, where $\gamma_0$ is the hopping integral without the gas.
 Hence, the hopping integrals between other carbon atoms $\gamma_{ij}(\bar{t}_1)$ are also $\gamma_0$, figure 2(a).
-The time scale of electron transport through the SWCN is far less than the experimental time scale of the gas flow, therefore the electron sees a steady state at $\bar{t}_1$ s.
+The indices $i(j)$ =1,2,$\cdots p(q)$ where $p= q= M/2 $ for even $M$ and $p= {(M-1)}/2$ and $q={(M+1)}/2$ for odd $M$.
+The timescale of electron transport through the SWNT is far less than the experimental timescale of the gas flow, therefore the electron sees a steady state at $\bar{t}_1$ s.
 Similarly, at $\bar{t}_2$ s another gas molecule interacts with the thymine base attached to the carbon atom $A_2$, resulting in the hopping integrals $\gamma_{11}(\bar{t}_2)$, $\gamma_{12}(\bar{t}_2)$, $\gamma_{22} (\bar{t}_2)$, and other $\gamma_{ij} (\bar{t}_2)$=$\gamma_0$, figure 2(b).
-In this case, the electron sees a steady state at $\bar{t}_2$ with $\gamma_{ij}(\bar{t}_2)$ different from $\gamma_{ij}(\bar{t}_1)$ as the bases interacting with the gas molecules are different.
-In a similar way at time $\bar{t}_M$, the time when the gas molecule interacts with the last base of the DNA sequence attached to the carbon atom, the hopping integrals are $\gamma_{11}(\bar{t}_M)$, $\gamma_{12}(\bar{t}_M)$, $\cdots$, $\gamma_{pq}(\bar{t}_M)$, figure 2(c).
-Hence, we find the hopping integrals as well as the on-site energy change with the time $\bar{t}$ at which the gas molecules trigger the different bases of the DNA sequence attached to the SWCN and depend on the DNA bases, gases, and geometry of attachment of the bases and gases to the SWCN.
-Because of the time-dependent hopping integral and on-site energy the relevant Green's functions for the SWCN $(G_{\rm C})$ are also time-dependent.
+In this case, the electron sees a steady state at $\bar{t}_2$ with $\gamma_{ij}(\bar{t}_2)$ different from $\gamma_{ij}(\bar{t}_1)$ when the bases interacting with the gas molecules are different.
+In a similar way at time $\bar{t}_{M/2}$ for even $M$, the time when the gas molecule interacts with the last base of the DNA sequence 2 attached to the carbon atom, the hopping integrals are $\gamma_{11} (\bar{t}_{M/2})$, $\gamma_{12}(\bar{t}_{M/2})$, $\cdots$, $\gamma_{pq}(\bar{t}_{M/2})$, figure 2(c).
+Hence, we find the hopping integrals as well as the on-site energy change with the time $\bar{t}$ at which the gas molecules trigger the different bases of the DNA sequence attached to the SWNT and depend on the DNA bases, gases, and geometry of attachment of the bases and gases to the SWNT.
+Because of the time-dependent hopping integral and on-site energy the relevant Green's functions for the SWNT $(G_{\rm C})$ are also time-dependent.